 Very successful Finnish evangelist and pastor.
 She and other women carried especially heavy burdens during WWII when the male pastors were drafted.
 In 1968 the Finnish Union leaders inquired about the possibility of ordaining these women; this was one of the factors leading to the 1973 Mohaven meeting (See Margarete Prange).

-First director of General Conference Women’s Ministries Office and Department, 1990-1996.
-General Field Secretary for the General Conference.
-Vice President for North American Division and Texas Conference.
+First director of General Conference Women’s Ministries office and department, 1990-1996.
+General field secretary of the General Conference.
+Vice president for North American Division and Texas Conference.